GenEpi-psych-UMG/Two_Step_Imputation/README.md

 Prefix= Cohort_A_chr
 Suffix= .vcf.gz

-PLEASE NOTE:
+**PLEASE NOTE:**
-- The Pathway doesn't end with "/"
+- The pathway doesn't end with "/"
-- Better to use other text editors to update Cohorts_Info.csv rather than Microsoft excel
+- It is better to use other text editors to update Cohorts_Info.csv rather than Microsoft excel

 After updating Cohorts_Info.csv, make sure that it was saved in csv format.

-2. config.sh
+**2. config.sh**
 Contains pathways and parameters needed for this eline.
 It is required to update the pathways of the working directory of the repository and other softwares in this file.
 There are other parameters included like number of used CPUs and iteration rounds for imputation that can work without modifications but are still modifiable according to the imputation's specific needs.

 ## Usage